jkaewprateep/image_input_gum_env/README.md

 # image_input_gym_env #
-For Gym environment, image processing as input is one way you working with AI Deep learning.
-We puspose a technical to work with refresh rates and we can including grids and image scalings and augmentation and significants the data input for costs efficients with tasks in application.
+For Gym environment, image processing as input is one way you work with AI Deep learning.
+We purpose a technical to work with refresh rates and we can include grids and image scalings and augmentation and significants the data input for cost efficients with tasks in the application.

 #### Problem: ####
 👧💬 For problem study they using Pygame because it is easy for beginner and ready input data as messages but in some problem we using camera or images.